 Securing good governance continues to be of prime importance to elected members, senior officials of the Board and members of the management team.
-It is a significant task, particularly at a time when budgets remain under significant pressure and major changes such as NDR and electoral reform are being implemented.
+It is a significant task, particularly at a time when budgets remain under significant pressure and legislative changes are being considered and implemented.

-In the 2022/23 governance statement, the key challenges facing the organisation for 2023/24 were to:
+In the 2023/24 governance statement, the key challenges facing the organisation for 2024/25 were to:

-- Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of moving to a 3-yearly revaluation cycle. - Upgrade systems and working practices to deal with the new 2 stage proposal and appeal system which came into force on 1 April 2023. - Continue the work to improve and streamline our governance arrangements, progress equalities mainstreaming and performance monitoring and complete the work to widen our existing customer consultation framework.
+Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of the 3-yearly revaluation cycle and the 2 stage proposal and appeal system.

-- Continue the work to maximise the effectiveness of the electoral registration system in order to capitalise upon information sources and to enhance and develop the online voting information pages of our website to streamline voter contact and engagement. - Manage the resources that will be required to manage the changes brought in by the Elections Act 2022 and the Boundary Commission with particular regard to preparation for the next UK Parliamentary General Election (date unknown). - Continue to manage the resourcing required to ensure that this organisation meets all statutory commitments.
-In particular, there is a requirement to tackle significant levels of vacancy in the valuation team.
+- Continue the work to improve our governance arrangements, progress equalities mainstreaming and performance monitoring and complete the work to widen our customer consultation framework. - Continue the work to utilise the full functionality of the electoral management system and online resources to improve registration levels and engagement with electors. - Continue to manage resources to ensure that the organisation meets all statutory commitments.
+In particular, there is still a requirement to tackle the level of vacancies in the valuation team.

-We successfully met all operational demands and continued with a hybrid home/office approach to working.
+All operational demands were met during 2024/25 and we continued with a hybrid home/office approach to working.